Dimitar Gyuzelov: Biography

 After the occupation of most of the Yugoslav Vardar Banovina by Bulgaria in 1941, Gyuzelov became director of Radio Skopje.
-After the end of war, the Communist government of Yugoslavia sentenced him to death by hanging, labeling him like many other prominent Bulgarians as a "Bulgarian fascist".
+After the end of war, the Communist government of Yugoslavia sentenced him to death, labeling him like many other prominent Bulgarians as a "Bulgarian fascist".
 He was shot, together with Dimitar Chkatrov, in the vicinity of Zaychev Rid, three kilometers outside of Skopje.